logto-io/rfcs/draft/0001-organization.md

 ### 5.2 Requesting claims using scope values

-Based on the existing authentication flow, the OP (OpenID Provider) should be able to accept the following additional `scope` value in the authentication request, and provide the corresponding claim in the ID token:
+As per the existing authentication flow, the OpenID Provider (OP) SHOULD accept an additional `scope` value in the authentication request and provide the corresponding claim in the ID token:

-- `organization`: The organization membership information of the user.
-This scope value requests access to the `organization_ids` and `organization_roles` claims.
+- `organization`: This scope value requests access to the `organization_ids` and `organization_roles` claims.

 ## 6. Authorization

-We leverage the same token endpoint defined in OAuth 2.0 and add a new grant type for requesting JWT access tokens in the context of an organization.
+We utilize the same Token Endpoint defined in OAuth 2.0 and introduce a new grant type for requesting JWT access tokens in the context of an organization.

-The JWT enforcement can enable the offline authorization for the resource server, which can reduce the network latency and improve the performance.
+Implementing JWT enforcement can enable offline authorization for the resource server, reducing network latency and improving performance.

 ### 6.1.
 Token request

 OAuth 2.0 defines the [Token Endpoint](https://www.rfc-editor.org/rfc/rfc6749.html#section-3.2) for requesting access tokens.
-Although it is doable to add more parameters to the existing grants (e.g. [RFC 8707](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request) uses this approach),  it will be more clear to define a new grant type for requesting access tokens for an organization context.
+Although it's possible to add more parameters to the existing grants (as [RFC 8707](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request) does), it's clearer to define a new grant type specifically for requesting access tokens within an organization context.

-> The biggest challenge of adding more parameters for this spec is that we need to change the inner OP implementation, but since we are creating an extension out of the traditional specs, there's no reason for the upstream to accept our changes.
-Thus we choose to define a new grant type.
+> The primary challenge of adding more parameters for this specification is the need to alter the inner OP implementation.
+Since we are creating an extension based on traditional specifications, there's no guarantee that upstream will accept our changes.
+Therefore, we opt to define a new grant type.

 #### 6.1.1 Token parameters

-To request an access token for an organization context, the client MUST send a request to the token endpoint with the following parameters:
+To request an access token within an organization context, the client MUST send a request to the Token Endpoint with the following parameters:

 - `grant_type` (REQUIRED): The grant type.
 The value MUST be `urn:logto:grant-type:organization_token`.
 - `refresh_token` (REQUIRED): The refresh token issued to the client.
-The refresh token is the same as defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it MUST have the `organization` scope.
+This refresh token follows the same definition as in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it must have the `organization` scope.
 - `organization_id` (REQUIRED): The unique identifier of the organization.
 - `scope` (REQUIRED): The scopes that the client is requesting.
 The value MUST be a space-delimited list of strings.
-If a scope has not been granted to the user, or it is not a valid scope in the organization template, the authorization server SHOULD ignore it.
+If a scope has not been granted to the user or it is not a valid scope in the organization template, the authorization server SHOULD ignore it.
   - If the `scope` parameter is not provided, the authorization server MUST return an error response with the `invalid_request` error code.

+> **Note**
+> The scope values in the token request MAY not presented in the authorization request.
+Refer to [Section 7.2](#72-allowed-dynamic-scopes) for more details.

 #### 6.1.2 Successful token response

-If the request is valid and the authorization server successfully issues an access token, the response body requirements are the same as [Section 12.2](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokenResponse) in OpenID Connect.
+If the request is valid, and the authorization server successfully issues an access token, the response body SHOULD meet the requirements outlined in [Section 12.2](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokenResponse) of OpenID Connect.

-Additionally, the access token MUST be a JWT token that contains the following claims:
+In addition, the access token MUST be a JWT token containing the following claims:

 - `jti`: The unique identifier of the access token.
 - `iss`: The issuer identifier of the authorization server.